neerajsawant04/Movie-Review-App/README.md

 CineStream is a Flutter application that allows users to explore trending movies, read reviews, and share their opinions.
 This project serves as a starting point for building a rich and engaging movie review experience.

-## Getting Started
+## Getting Started:

 This project is a starting point for a Flutter application.
-To get the app running on your local machine, follow these steps:
+To get the app running on your local machine, Follow these steps:

-### Prerequisites
+### Prerequisites:

 - Ensure you have [Flutter](https://flutter.dev/docs/get-started/install) installed on your machine.
 - You should have a compatible IDE (like Visual Studio Code or Android Studio) set up for Flutter development.

-### Installation
+### Installation:

 1. Clone the repository:
    ```bash